 I continue to be part of the local church and am doing all I can to support our church and churches around the globe.

 That said, the trends developing over the last two years are more than a little alarming.
 The numbers show just how much the church has changed since 2020.

-Even if things swing back more positively in the post-pandemic church, these numbers are significant enough to make even the most optimistic leader pay attention and change course (I’m also an optimist).
+Even if things swing back more positively in the post-pandemic church, even the most optimistic leader needs to pay attention and change course (I’m also an optimist).

 While we won’t know the full impact of the disruption for a few more years, the steady decline of church attendance over the decades may be on the verge of becoming a new exodus.

-I’ll share the results of that survey first, and then offer four reflections and reasons why we may be seeing such a sudden exodus away from the church.
+I’ll share the results of that survey first, and then offer four reflections and reasons why people are leaving the church.
 The first two are more about our strategy.
 The next two are more about our tone and the state of our hearts as leaders.

 First, though, the numbers.

-In 2020 alone, 22% of Churched Adults Have Stopped Going to In-Person or Digital Church
+In 2020 alone, 22% of Churched Adults Stopped Going to Church.

-But some data gathered in 2020 by the Barna Group remains instructive.
+But data gathered in 2020 by the Barna Group remains instructive today.

 The main distinction between practicing Christians and churched adults was whether they considered themselves regular church attenders.